halfmarble/hm-panelizer/README.md

 # halfmarble-panelizer
-a simple PCB panelizer
+A simple PCB panelizer

-a work in progress...
+This is a work in progress and not ready to be used yet!
-- can render different PCB layers

 Rendering Examples: